nuplex/five-day-weather/README.md

 OWM by default returns temperatures in degrees Kelvin, but can return them in F°/C° as well if added to the query.
 However it would be slow to make a new query everytime these were switched, it's better to calculate them on the fly.

+##### Note
+The toggle could easily have Kelvin added to it.
+I left it out because it's not usually displayed on similar apps.

 ### Custom Weather Icons!

 I made the Weather Icons myself!
 I didn't want to use stock photos, and frankly OWM's icons are a bit dated.
+The loading icon is also made by me.

 ##### Wanted Enhancement - More Icons